Stazed/seq42/README.md

 * sequence editor has new menu items to randomize selected events (adding or subtracting a random value in a range from +/-1 to +/-16).
 This can be used on velocity or CC values.
 * sequence editor has new menu items to select notes that occur on specific beats (even 1/4, odd 1/4, even 1/8, odd 1/8, even 1/16, odd 1/16)
 * song window has new menu items to mute all tracks, unmute all tracks and toggle track mute status.
+* NEW - Import seq24 files, and any midi files!!
+* NEW - merge tracks: right click on existing track - select Copy - move to another existing track, right click and select "merge".
+All the copied track's sequences and song triggers will be added to the merged track.
+Now you can easily combine those seq24 tracks!!

 There are a few caveats too:
-* seq42 has a different file format; it can't open seq24 files and there's currently no code to convert seq24 files to seq42's format.
+* seq42 has a different file format; it CAN now open seq24 files!!!!.
-* seq24 can import and export midi files; seq42 currently cannot.
+* seq24 can import and export midi files; seq42 currently CAN import but not export (coming soon).

 What to do with a fresh repository checkout?
 --------------------------------------------